-There are two blocks of memory available on the R-FLIC board when populated with the ST10R163.
-There are three blocks of memory available on the R-FLIC board when populated with the ST10F163.
-There is a RAM block which may hold up to 1MB of memory, a ROM block which may hold up to 1MB of (external) FLASH memory, and there is the on-chip 128K (internal) FLASH block of memory on the F163 processor.
+There are two blocks of memory available on the R-FLIC board when populated with the ST10R262.
+There is a RAM block which may hold up to 1MB of memory, and a ROM block which may hold up to 1MB of (external) FLASH memory.